CeON/dataverse/doc/sphinx-guides/source/user/account.rst

 Notifications
 -------------

-Notifications appear in the notifications tab on your account page and are also displayed as a number next to your account name.
+Notifications appear in the notifications tab on your account page and are also displayed as a number next to your name.

 You will receive a notification when: